Thánh Gióng: Version collected by Nguyễn Đổng Chi

 This version is the most well-known version today.
 It is similar to Lĩnh Nam chích quái's version.
 However, in this version Phù Đổng Thiên Vương has a name, Gióng.
 Instead of a rich man, his parent was an old woman who lived alone and became pregnant after stepping on to a giant footprint that trampled her field.
 It also has more dialogues and details such as: the horse in this version can spit fire, the swords and armors are so heavy only Gióng can carry them.
 During the battle, Gióng's sword broke and he had to use bamboo instead.

 Legacy

 Memorial

-The Saint Giong Festival has been held since the defeat against the An, and it officially became a national holiday in the 11th century during the dynasty of Emperor of Lý Thái Tổ, the founder of the Lý dynasty.
+The Gióng Festival has been held since the defeat against the Shang, and it officially became a national holiday in the 11th century during the dynasty of Emperor of Lý Thái Tổ, the founder of the Lý dynasty.